Insolvency in Bulgaria

 If you consider the insolvency is not the right procedure for your business, you may have a look at our article about company liquidation in Bulgaria.

 Pursuant to Art.
-78 of the Tax Insurance Procedure Code, the debtor or the creditor has to notify the tax administration of the forthcoming opening of insolvency proceedings.
+78 of the Tax Insurance Procedure Code, the debtor or the creditor has to notify the Tax Office in Bulgaria of the forthcoming opening of insolvency proceedings.
 Evidence of notifying the tax administration should be attached to the request to the insolvency court.

 – Imposition of provisional precautionary measures/ preliminary protective measures